sshchicago/finances/README.md

 # Finances
 This is where SSHC keep an open record of its finances.
 The treasurer will make every effort to keep this up to date on a weekly basis, and any member of the public may verify these numbers are acccurate.

+## Cash on hand at-a-glance

+[Click here](https://github.com/sshchicago/finances/blob/master/cash.txt) to see the latest balance!

 ## Overview

 First, install [Ledger CLI](http://www.ledger-cli.org/).
 Then clone this repo.

-## Cash on hand at-a-glance

-[Click here](https://github.com/sshchicago/finances/blob/master/cash.txt) to see the latest balance.

-### Manual calculation
+### Manually working with these data

 To run ledger-cli and see what's in our bank account right now, do the following: